Thank you Tawa - Toot4Tucker! - Foodbank

-Toot4Tucker led by Tawa Rotary is starting 6pm, Thursday 1 December; 2nd day Monday 5 December (with backup Thurs 8 December).
+Toot4Tucker led by Tawa Rotary was held on Thursday 1 December and Monday 5 December.
 Toot4Tucker involves collecting non perishable food items and donations for Tawa Foodbank.

-Tawa Rotary is grateful for the participation in this significant community initiative as we travel through the streets - with the help of friends, family, local service organisations - the Tawa Volunteer Fire Brigade, Lions Club of Tawa, Salvation Army, Cubs and Scouts, Community patrol and local business - Tawa New World and One Agency Brooking Realty.
+Tawa Rotary is grateful for the participation in this significant community initiative as we travel through the streets - with the help of friends, family, local service organisations - the Tawa Volunteer Fire Brigade, Lions Club of Tawa, Salvation Army, Community patrol and support from local business - One Agency Brooking Realty and New World Tawa.

 All items donated go to the Tawa Food Bank.